-A little while back we had the pleasure of attending a Scarlet Ladies event on the female orgasm.
+We had the pleasure of attending a Scarlet Ladies event on the female orgasm.
 When they invited us to co-host an upcoming event for young women - we jumped at the chance.
-We asked one half of the Scarlet Ladies, Janette, to tell us a bit more about their mission and give you a teaser for the event….
+We asked one half of the Scarlet Ladies, Janette, to tell us a bit more about their mission…

 Scarlet Ladies was founded by two women who wanted to hear real women’s stories, experiences and advice.
 We host panels, workshops, women’s coaching circles and retreats for women that focus on their sexuality.
 We wanted to create an environment without judgement to give women the freedom to explore their sexuality and speak about it openly.